1jour1vin

 About the estate:

 This small 17-hectare vineyard is run by its owner, Lucien Guillemet, just like its neighbor, Château Pouget.
-An agricultural engineer and oenologist, he is a perfectionist who, by nature, shuns trends and modernity.
-He is a master of his craft and, in recent vintages, has consistently produced well-rounded wines capable of aging for many years.
+An agricultural engineer and oenologist, he is a perfectionist who, by nature, steers clear of trends and modernity.
+He knows his craft inside and out, and in recent vintages has consistently produced well-rounded wines capable of long-term aging.

 Decanter